Please select a partnership to see additional information:

-Children may perpetrate abuse against peers and/or adults, this abuse may be a single incident, multiple incidents and may involve more than one perpetrator.
-Perpetrators and victims may be male or female.
-Peer on peer abuse can manifest itself in many ways and child protection policies should reflect the different gender issues that can be prevalent when dealing with peer on peer abuse.
+Children may commit abuse against peers and/or adults, this abuse may be a single incident, multiple incidents and may involve more than one abusive child.
+Victims and those who carry out the harm may be male or female.
+Peer on peer abuse can manifest harmful behaviour itself in many ways and child protection policies should reflect the different gender issues that can be prevalent when dealing with peer on peer abuse.
 This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation/ ‘hazing’ type violence, or bullying homophobic/transgender related bullying.

 Around two thirds of all sexual abuse reported by children and young people was perpetrated by other children and young people (Hackett, 2014) and children who have perpetrated abuse against others may pose an ongoing safeguarding risk within a group/club or educational establishment.